Sahara Chowdhury

-Sahara Chowdhury (সাহারা চৌধুরী; born 2002) is a Bangladeshi student and human rights activist for LGBTQ rights in Bangladesh.
-A transgender woman, she gained prominence following her expulsion from Metropolitan University, Sylhet and subsequent hunger strike.
+Sahara Chowdhury (সাহারা চৌধুরী; born Safwan Chowdhury Rabil, সাফওয়ান চৌধুরী রেবিল) is a Bangladeshi July Uprising figure and same-sex marriage rights advocate.
+A transgender woman, she gained prominence following her expulsion from Metropolitan University, Sylhet, civil rights activism and authoring a text titled Bangladeshi Queer Manifesto.

 Early life and education

 In childhood, Chowdhury's family's work included frequent moves to live in various villages in the Chittagong Division.
-When she was older her family began to stay in Sylhet.
-As a teenager she became aware that people perceived as effeminate men were vulnerable to transphobia and violence.
+When she was older, her family moved to Sylhet.

 She joined the Metropolitan University, Sylhet in 2022 to study English.
 After joining university, she came out as a trans woman, including using female restrooms with permission from the authorities.
 In 2024, she joined the protests in the July Revolution and acted as an organizer for protesters from her university while doing her third year of studies.

 Expulsion from university

-On 14 August 2025, Chowdhury was expelled from the university for carrying a knife on grounds, for posts on social media, and for accusations of having made threats to social media influencers opposing LGBTQ+ rights.
-Her supporters claimed that anti-LGBTQ sentiment was the cause of this — as the university proctor claimed that she violated societal laws and culture due to being transgender, that the University authorities were aware and had permitted her to carry a knife in the campus for self-protection, and protested the expulsion with a petition and statements.
-162 people from Bangladeshi civil society signed a public letter condemning Metropolitan University for her expulsion.
+On 14 August 2025, Chowdhury was expelled "for life" from the university for carrying a knife on grounds, for posts on social media, and for accusations of having made threats to homophobic social media influencers opposing LGBTQ+ rights, including Asif Mahtab Utsha and Sorowar Hussain.
+Her supporters claimed that the university's anti-LGBTQ sentiment was the cause of this — as the university proctor claimed that she violated societal laws and culture due to being transgender, that the university authorities were aware and had permitted her to carry a knife in the campus for self-protection, and protested the expulsion with a petition and statements.
+162 people from Bangladeshi civil society signed a public letter condemning Metropolitan University for her expulsion, as well as continuing to demand her reinstatement later on in petitions against "mob terror", framing her as a victim.
 Later at a press conference, she highlighted how the influencers she was accused of sending death threats to committed genocide denial of LGBT people by denying their contribution and opposing their registry in government website for martyrs in the July Revolution— and the preceding year of violence and social exclusion suffered by queer people as a result of that rhetoric.
+In the statement, she claimed that she was denied due process amidst a severe campaign of transphobic harassment, that she had abstained from drinking water during daytime while studying at the university to avoid using the restroom facilities due to transphobic campaigns against allowing her to use either the male or female washrooms, that her peers weaponized her academic success as the class topper by fabricating conspiracy theories alleging Western organizations paid her faculty to falsely inflate her grades, and that in an attempt to mock the death and rape threats she had received from university peers, she openly published her public whereabouts on social media and dared people to attack her to prove that she refused to hide from intimidation.